Emir Suljagić: Political activism

 In 2006, Suljagić was elected as an advisor to the Chairman of the Council of Ministers of Bosnia and Herzegovina, Adnan Terzić, where he designed and implemented the communication strategy for the office of the Prime Minister, supervised the PR staff and served as the key spokesman and media contact.
 Following this, from 2009 – 2011, Suljagić served as the Director of Communications of the Office of Mayor of Sarajevo where he successfully conducted negotiations between Office of the Mayor and Al Jazeera English on the sale of the city-owned frequency and launch of Al Jazeera Balkans based in Sarajevo.
 During 2010, Suljagić was the Head of Communications for the Social Democratic Party (SDP) of BiH where he spearheaded the development of messaging and strategy for the SDP's winning campaign during the 2010 parliamentary and presidential elections, doubling the number of votes since 2006 and leading to the biggest election victory in SDP's century-long history.

 In the 2010 parliamentary and presidential elections, Suljagić won a ministry seat and became the Minister of Education in the Government of the Sarajevo Canton.
 During his active mandate (2011 – 2012), Suljagić was directly responsible for 10,000 employees of the Ministry and an annual budget of 120 million Euros.
 He introduced centralized financial management into the public pre-school system of Canton Sarajevo and pursued a new policy of inclusive education for Roma and children with disabilities.
 In addition to this, Suljagić was elected as the Deputy Defense Minister in the Council of Ministers in Bosnia and Herzegovina in 2015.

 Between 2012 and 2014, Suljagić founded and coordinated two separate political initiatives, the Vote for Srebrenica and the 1 March Coalition.
 The Vote for Srebrenica campaign successfully negotiated the candidacy of a joint candidate by four different pro-Bosnian parties for mayor in the 2012 local elections in Srebrenica, thus preserving the voice of the Bosniak minority in Srebrenica.
 The 1 March Coalition is the largest post-war network of survivors, refugees, internally displaced persons, and civic organizations with the goal of voter registration in their pre-war places of residence.

+In 2022, Suljagić voiced support for Ukraine in the Siege of Mariupol, and drew comparisons with Bosnia's plight in the Bosnian War.
+In contrast, Suljagić attracted criticism for his refusal to comment on the Gaza war, which he argued that "this is not our battle" and that he will not use the work of the Srebrenica Genocide Memorial "at the altar of whatever Hamas's agenda is".